 Let us go back in the book of Jeremiah to chapter 9.
 This verse will let us know how important our having the knowledge of God is!

-Glory, as it is used here, indicates that which brings them honor, a claim and therefore a strong since of well being, understanding and confidence and, thus, from God's point of view of knowledge of God, Himself and what He is doing is far and away mans most important glory.
+Glory, as it is used here, indicates that which brings them honor, acclaim, and therefore a strong sense of well being, understanding and confidence and, thus, from God's point of view, of knowledge of God Himself and what He is doing is far and away man's most important glory.
 That is going to help to give us the glory of the Kingdom of God.

 II Corinthians 4:5-7 For we preach not ourselves, but Christ Jesus the Lord, and ourselves your servants for Jesus' sake.
 For God, who commanded the light to shine out of darkness, has shined in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 But we have this treasure in earthen vessels that the Excellency of the power may be of God, and not of us.

 The breathtaking element in all of this is that this glory is available to any of us, even though we are the weak of the earth.
 Ralph Waldo Emerson, the American philosopher and essayist, had this interesting insight when he stated, "It behooves us to be careful what we worship, for what we are worshiping we are becoming."
 And what he says is true.

 Why is it important that we come to know God?
 To make sure that we are worshiping the right thing, because what we are worshiping we are becoming!
 Did I not say at the very beginning of this sermon that people conduct themselves according to their beliefs and their conception of what they think God requires of them?
 So it is essential that we have as perfect of a conception as we possibly can.